 As we mentioned before the itinerary can change at a moments notice depending on the weather conditions.

 The Island of South Georgia – also known as the Serengeti of the South or A Jewel in the Southern Ocean

 After four full days at sea, with some days experiencing 5m swells, we were ready to get off and explore the Island of South Georgia.
-During our lectures on board, we learnt so much about Ernest Shackleton and his adventures and we were keen to visit his final resting place at Grytviken.
+During our lectures on board, we learnt so much about the Antarctic Explorer Ernest Shackleton and his adventures and we were keen to visit his final resting place at Grytviken.
 Captain James Cook who discovered Australia circumnavigated the island in 1775 and called it Isle of Georgia after the British Monarch of that time King George III.
 Not only did we learn about Shackleton’s adventures we enjoyed talks and documentaries on other Antarctic explorers.

 Sadly seal hunting began in 1786 and continued through the 19th century.
 The Island became a base for whaling in the 20th century which lasted until the 1960s.

 Before we were able to go ashore we had a briefing with Sarah Lurcock, who was the Director of the South Georgia Museum about South Georgia and the natural habitat restoration.

 Our first landing was at Grytviken which was established as the first whaling station by Norwegian Carl Anton Larsen in 1904.
 The station closed down in December 1966.

 Even before our landing, we could hear the grunts of the elephant seals in the distance.
 There is a special sensation when you first see land in this region.
 Even more so, knowing that we were to set foot on a continent so remote from anywhere else in the world, that very few had visited.
 Just to walk among the wildlife that are not wary of us but curious to know what these creatures are in their thick red jackets.
 They feel no fear towards us.